bronsonholden/httpizza/README.md

 I had lofty goals for it, including Slack integration and SMS, but they fell by the wayside.
-In the end, it did what I needed to do and the company I worked for scrapped the project we were building with it, so I refocused on my React/Rails work.
+In the end, it did what I needed to do and the company I worked for scrapped the project we were building with Phoenix, so I refocused on my React/Rails work.